 The graphics of GSPro are really good — on the same tier as TGC 2019 and E6 CONNECT.
 4K is supported, which is great.
 We especially like the texture of the turf and the sharpness of the foliage.

-Having said that, we do find the lighting to be a bit flat, and despite their claims about ball physics, the roll of the ball can feel quite unnatural, especially on slow greens.
-However, the developers are continuing to improve the graphics with updates.
+Having said that, we do find the lighting to be a bit flat, and the roll of the ball can feel quite unnatural, especially on slow greens.
+However, the developers have improved ball physics in the recent v3 update and will continue to improve the graphics over time.

 Requirements

 The GSPro software can be purchased on the official website or at The Indoor Golf Shop.
 A Windows PC is required.
-The two payment options are:
+It costs $250/year and includes updates for the life of the subscription.

-The minimum system requirements include a GTX 970 graphics card, 8GB of RAM, and 4GB of storage space.
+Minimum system requirements for running the software include a GTX 970 graphics card, 8GB of RAM, and 4GB of storage space.

 2. The Golf Club 2019